 Details of your academic background and qualifications

-If you have an international degree you will need to upload a PDF from NARIC confirming your degree is comparable to a UK Bachelor’s degree.
+If you have an international degree you will need to upload a PDF from UK ENIC (formerly NARIC) confirming your degree is comparable to a UK Bachelor’s degree.

 If your degree subject is anything other than Chemistry, our qualifications specialists may require a copy of your degree transcript to confirm that your degree course was comprised of at least 50% chemistry.
 There will be an opportunity to upload this as a PDF during the application process.

 Details of a referee who we may contact

 If you are due to graduate in 2022, this must be your degree tutor (or other academic staff) who can confirm your expected degree classification outcome.

 Details of any relevant experience with school-age young people (either in a voluntary or professional capacity)